-- The text credit must appear within the video itself (Last in the video is fine) and be included in the description that is posted with the video.
+- The text credit must appear within the video itself and/or be included in the description that is posted with the video.

 - You may not use the visuals for any posted video that are pornographic, defamatory, illegal or contains objectionable content (in our sole discretion).

 - You may not sell or license posted videos containing Plane9 content, or place the videos behind a paywall.

 - The scene must not have the "NoRelicensing" tag.
 (Select the "NoRelicensing" tag in the configuration window and make sure the scene you want to use doesn't show up)